grim0035/web-app/PROPOSAL.md

 ## Similar Applications

+- [] ()

 - [ikeepm] (https://www.ikeepm.com/)

-Ikeepm is a cloud-based inventory system for household items
+Ikeepm is a cloud-based inventory system for household items.
+Allows for lots of customiziation, sorting by type and ability to print reports.

+**Differences**
+This application is meant for household inventory tracking.
+My app will be for goods/materials for sale.

 ## User Research
--

-    If you plan on being an Auditor, write a paragraph on why you would be good for your specialization